bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 <a name="indelRealign"></a>
 #### 8) Indel realignment
 ** NGS GATK Tools/RealignerTargetCreator
-- Choose the source for the reference list: From history
+- Choose the source for the reference list: History
 - Bam file: sorted Bam file
 - Using reference file: hg19_chr1.fa
 - Basic or advance GATK option: Advanced